 Once a message channel is established, the host page gets a read-only view of the account list (names and API identifiers) but not any API secrets (④), without which no valid request signatures can be forged.

-When you issue a command (e.g. submitting a limit order) in Bitwise Terminal (⑤), the host page delegates the API request to BAM (⑥) as Bitwise Terminal itself is incapable of signing the request to make it valid.
+When you issue a command (e.g. submitting a limit order) in Bitwise Terminal (⑤), the host page delegates the API request to BAM (⑥) as Bitwise Terminal itself is incapable of signing the request.

 Having signed the API request, BAM submits it directly to BitMEX (⑦).
 Upon receiving a server response from BitMEX (⑧), BAM forwards it to Bitwise Terminal (⑨) to complete the execution of your command.

-During the whole session, API secrets never leave the realm of BAM.
+During the entire session, API secrets never leave the realm of BAM.